zdravkov/kendo-docs/getting-started/troubleshooting.md

 ## Known JavaScript Errors

-### $ is undefined
+### $ is undefined or jQuery is undefined

 Means that jQuery is not included in the page or is included **after** the Kendo UI JavaScript files.
 The solution is to include jQuery **before** the Kendo UI JavaScript files.

-### kendo<WidgetName> is undefined
+### kendo is undefined

-Will occur if the JavaScript file(s) which define(s) that particular Kendo Widget is not included.
-Will also happen if jQuery is include twice.
+Will occur if the JavaScript file(s) which define(s) that particular Kendo Widget is(are) not included.
+Will also happen if jQuery is included twice.
 Make sure that the [required JavaScript files](/getting-started/javascript-dependencies) are included and that jQuery is included **only once**.

 ## Certain Kendo UI versions are not available on CDN